IBM/ibm-block-csi-driver/docs/content/using/using_hostdefinition_labels.md

 `block.csi.ibm.com/connectivity-type=<connectivityType>

-**Note:**<br>
-- The values for the connectivityType are the same as those for defining the HostDefiner: `nvmeofc`, `fc`, `iscsi`.
-If an invalid label is used, this label is ignored.
+The values for the connectivityType are the same as those for defining the HostDefiner: `nvmeofc`, `fc`, `iscsi`.
+If an invalid label is used, this label is ignored.{: note}

--  For more information about defining the connectivity type within the HostDefiner, see [Configuring the host definer](../configuration/configuring_hostdefiner.md)).
+For more information about defining the connectivity type within the HostDefiner, see [Configuring the host definer](../configuration/configuring_hostdefiner.md)).{: tip}

 ## Specifying I/O group usage